Knighton910/Knighton910/README.md

-- 👋 Hi, I’m Kelvin, nickname KD
+- 👋 Hi, I’m Kelvin founder of Cleanbot
 - 👀 *****************
 - 🌱 My latest Freelance professional Code Commits are on BitBucket
 - 💞 *****************